EAT, REST & LOVE - AYURVEDA'S THREE PILLARS OF HEALTH

 "A person who practices regularly a wholesome lifestyle, eats wholesome food, is deliberate in all his actions, not involved in the objects of mind, who is generous, just, truthful, forgiving in nature, who is service-minded and helpful to one's own kin - will remain unaffected by disease."

-When looking at any manifestation of disease, we as practitioners focus on defining and removing the root cause of the ailment.
+When looking at any manifestation of disease, we as Ayurvedic Practitioners focus on defining and removing the root cause of the ailment.
 Yes, current and troublesome symptoms are important to address, but pacification of fundamental cause is at the heart of Ayurvedic treatment.
 Otherwise, the disease reoccurs, moves to something more sinister and/or becomes chronic in nature.
 There is a plethora of treatment options an Ayurvedic practitioner can offer, ranging from herbal medicinal support, external treatments, diet and lifestyle guidance, meditation and yoga... all is tailored and offered to suit the current health needs and constitution of the individual.
 Before the practitioner administers a line of treatment however, the daily lifestyle practices and habits of the individual may need to be reviewed.
-These simple, sometimes overlooked or neglected daily routines can often be the root cause of many ailments and can be removed or managed by the person themselves.
-Often, there is much we can all do as part of our lifestyles to extend our quality of life, eliminate disease and prolong the ageing process.
+These simple, sometimes overlooked or neglected daily routines are often the root cause of many ailments and can be removed or managed simply but with persistence.
+Often, there is much we can all do to extend our quality of life, eliminate disease and prolong the ageing process.
 Most of these lifestyle practices can be connected to the Ayurvedic three pillars of health - proper management of food (ahara), sleep (nidra) and sexual energy and activities (brahmacharya).
 Let's explore this a little further...

 Ayurveda holds food and the process of eating in the highest respect, as what we eat provides nourishment not only to the physical body but the mental and spiritual one also.
 In the Vedic culture, food and its preparation is considered to be so important that the kitchen is kept as clean as the scared temples.
 Adding on from this, it is not only the food we eat that provides nourishment and healing, it is the way we consume it also.
 As the well known and revered Ayurvedic physician Dr. Vasant Lad once said, "eating the right food at the appropriate time, in the proper environment, and with great love and respect will not only nourish the body, but also the mind and soul".
 Think about this in connection to perhaps some of our daily practices we all fall into - eating dinner mindlessly in front of the TV, eating so quickly it gives us heartburn, eating foods that are out of season and not fresh or often combining foods together on our plates that are incompatible such as diary and fruit or hot and cold foods in the same meal.
 To eat food that is fresh and seasonal, in alignment with your natural constitution, cooked on the day if possible and eaten mindfully is one of the biggest steps forward to creating greater health.